The $p$-adic limits of class numbers in $\mathbb{Z}_p$-towers: Introduction

 In several contexts, the size of the $n$-th layer is calculated by the $n$-th cyclic resultant ${\rm Res}(t^n-1,f(t))=\prod_{\zeta^n=1}f(\zeta)$ of a certain polynomial $0\neq f(t) \in \Z[t]$.
-In order to pursue numerical studies, we establish the following theorems on the $p$-adic limits of cyclic resultants.
+In order to pursue numerical studies, we establish the following theorems on the $p$-adic limits of cyclic resultants, which are detailed versions of {\cite[Proposition 2]{Kisilevsky1997PJM}}.
 In the proof, we invoke an elementary $p$-adic number theory and the class field theory with modulus.
 Let $\C_p$ denote the $p$-adic completion of an algebraic closure of the $p$-adic numbers $\Q_p$ and fix an embedding $\ol{\Q}\inj \C_p$.